 12) Discounted entry to Badwater Immersion

 All race entrants must enter and race as teams of three runners (all male, all female, or co-ed divisions), remaining together for the duration, sharing just one support vehicle with at least two crew members.
-For 2014, 35 teams will be accepted.
 For teams with no Badwater 135 veteran on the team, all team members must have completed at least one bona fide 50-mile running race, or longer, in the past 13 months.

 We encourage each Team Captain to select teammates with compatible running style and pace, and with whom he or she would really like to share this experience!

-There will be All Male, All Female, and Mixed (2 men and 1 woman, or 1 man and 2 women, considered equal) divisions.
+Divisions are offered for All Male, All Female, and Mixed (2 men and 1 woman, or 1 man and 2 women, considered equal).

 Click here for the BADWATER SALTON SEA race rules.

 The host hotel of CAMP BADWATER and BADWATER Salton Sea is the Borrego Springs Resort, located at located at 1112 Tilting T Drive, Borrego Springs, CA 92004.
 This is also the location for Racer Check-In and the Pre-Race Meeting, as well as for Time Station #2 at Mile 35 during the race.

 (Borrego Springs Resort is located at mile 35 of the race route and the runners will "dog leg" through Borrego Springs to pass through the actual Resort property.
 This will improve the webcast of the race, allow support crews (and runners) to stop at their hotel rooms just before the first major climb, and allow the race medical staff and management to more closely monitor the racers.)